garden-co/jazz-crypto-rs/wasm/BENCH.md

 </plist>') <PATH_TO_EXECUTABLE>
 ```
 3. Set the executable as the target in Instruments and begin a new recording.
+- Alternatively, you can run `xcrun xctrace record --template <TEMPLATE> --launch <PATH_TO_EXECUTABLE>` to generate a trace file that can be opened in Instruments.
+- To detect memory leaks without using the Instruments GUI, you can run `leaks --atExit -- <PATH_TO_EXECUTABLE>`.

 ## Additional Resources
 - [Performance profiling on Linux](https://rust-lang.github.io/packed_simd/perf-guide/prof/linux.html#performance-profiling-on-linux)